metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

 ---
-title: People can't log in to Metabase
+title: "People can't log in to Metabase"
 ---

 # People can't log in to Metabase